GNAR1ZARD/gnar_blog/_posts/2024-04-18-nmap-writeup.md

 ### Acknowledgments

-This guide was inspired by the TryHackMe module on further exploring Nmap, created by DarkStar7471, MuirlandOracle, and SecurityNomad, available at [https://tryhackme.com/r/room/furthernmap](https://tryhackme.com/r/room/furthernmap).
+The structure of this guide was inspired by the TryHackMe module on further exploring Nmap, created by DarkStar7471, MuirlandOracle, and SecurityNomad, available at [https://tryhackme.com/r/room/furthernmap](https://tryhackme.com/r/room/furthernmap).